NorthStar Ski Resort Tips: An Insider’s Guide to Snowboarding North Lake Tahoe

 Northstar is like your wealthy cousin who shreds with a champagne roadie and Cartier gloves.

 Here are some of travel tips I picked up during my visit to Northstar Ski Resort:

 Watch this video for a 30-second summary of my week snowboarding Heavenly and Northstar at Tahoe before reading the tips below.

 Free parking is available at Village View Parking and Castle Peak Park & Ride.
 They have shuttles running continuously throughout the day with a goal that guests won’t have to wait longer than six minutes for a shuttle.

 If you have a group, drop off friends and gear while you go park your vehicle at The Auto Drop, for drop-off and pick-up only, located just above the Transit Center shuttle circle at the entrance to the Village at Northstar.

 There are also gear wagons that allow you to pile on your gear, and even your kids if you have them, and then leisurely enjoy the stroll through the village.
 This can be clutch if you came prepared with a roadie of Starbucks and Bailey’s like the best of us.

-If you’re willing to spend a little money, you can park in preferred parking for just $20, or $40 during peak season (December 19 – Jan 3, January 18, February 15 – 21).
+If you’re willing to spend a little money, you can park in preferred parking for $40 on weekends and holidays and just $20 mid-week during non-holiday periods.

 Skip the Lines at Northstar